GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fedcm/index.md

 <figure class="float-right screenshot">
 {% Video
    src="video/YLflGBAPWecgtKJLqCJHSzHqe2J2/Qx48SEGIEqi5OtPE9ogn.mp4",
-   width="280", autoplay="true"
+   width="280", autoplay="true", loop="true"
 %}
   <figcaption>A user is signing to an RP using FedCM</figcaption>
 </figure>

 When the user lands on the relying party (RP) website, a FedCM sign-in dialog will appear if the user is signed in to the IdP.

-If the user hasn't signed in to the RP, a sign-up dialog appears with additional disclosure text such as the RP's terms of service (which is required) and a privacy policy (if provided).
+If the user hasn't signed in to the RP, a sign-up dialog appears with additional disclosure text such as the RP's terms of service and a privacy policy if they are provided.

 The user can complete sign in by tapping **Continue as...**.
-If successful, the user's account status and the sign-in status is stored in the browser.
+If successful, the browser stores the fact that the user has created a federated account on the RP with the IdP.

-{% Aside 'caution' %}
+{% Aside %}

-**There is a known issue**.
-If the user doesn't sign in with an IdP or if the session has expired, the FedCM dialog won't be displayed.
-[Share feedback](#share-feedback) if you need this to be fixed.
+If a user dismissed the UI, an entry would be added to the [settings UI](#user-settings).
+Users can reenable FedCM on the RP by either going to the settings page or clicking on the PageInfo UI (a lock icon beside the URL bar) and reset the permission.

 {% endAside %}

-RPs are expected to support browsers which don't support FedCM.
+RPs are expected to work on browsers which don't support FedCM.
 Users should be able to use an existing, non-FedCM sign-in process.
 Learn more about [how sign-in works in the FedCM](#sign-into-rp).

 ### Setting to enable or disable FedCM {: #user-settings}